mlhartme/stool/DOCUMENTATION.md

 ### Rationale

-Technically, Stool is a Helm wrapper, a stage is a Helm releases, and applications define values passed to helm charts.
+Technically, Stool is a Helm wrapper, a stage is a Helm releases, and applications define the values passed to helm charts.
 Like other tools (e.g. [Helmfile](https://github.com/roboll/helmfile), Stool tries to simplify `helm`.
 Stool particularly aims to make value definitions more powerful, because in you environment we have few Helm charts for many different web applications, most of the differences are just different values used for the charts.